All Episodes

 It sounds like you endorse.

-I remain entirely totally confused over this.
+I remain entirely, totally confused over this.

-I think I think the world has a leadership vacuum.
+I think the world has a leadership vacuum.

-Decent people, decent places, great institutions, and we've got a sanity vacuum.
+But whatever it is, it's corrupting decent people, decent places, great institutions, and we've got a sanity vacuum.

 I don't know.